a2645386952/vitepress-custom/README.md

 - Nav：Automatic generate the navigation bar based on the file directory
 - Sidebar：Automatic generate the sidebar based on the file directory
-- Search：Fuzzy match all article titles
+- Search：Fuzzy match all article titles.
+You can also follow the configuration of vitepress to access Algolia.

+## ToDo

+- Native CMS: Run a local CMS to make content management easier

 ## Usage